PaulGilmartin/graph_wrap/README.md

   https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a), it creates a whole new class of problem.
-The issue now is that we're potentially **over exposing** the nested author fields: we may have one api client who is interested in these nested fields, but we may also have several for whom these fields are irrelevant and do not appreciate the extra time it now takes to fetch and serialize this irrelevant data.
+The issue now is that we're potentially **over exposing** the nested author fields: we may have one api client who is interested in these nested fields, but we may also have several for whom these fields are irrelevant and who do not appreciate the extra time it now takes to fetch and serialize this additional data.
 Unless we start building an API *per client*  (which of course we do not want), we're a bit stuck.

 * Enter GraphQL: GraphQL is designed so that the client decides what info it receives from the server, not the other way around.
-Whilst many great [packages](https://docs.graphene-python.org/projects/django/en/latest/)) exist to create a GraphQL API from scratch, doing so may not be manageable for a mature REST API nor prudent just to solve this class of issue (imagine migrating authentication, filtration, permissions, etc. all to a completely new API framework).
+Whilst many great [packages](https://docs.graphene-python.org/projects/django/en/latest/) exist to create a GraphQL API from scratch, migrating an mature production REST API to use one of these frameworks is not so simple.
+It may also be that our REST API has functionality which is not available on a GraphQL specific API.
-* This is where GrapWrap comes in: by adding two lines of code to your project, GraphWrap exposes a GraphQL schema which has the same "shape" as your existing REST API via a `/graphql` endpoint.
-With this new endpoint, we can stop overexposing the `author` fields and instead simply expose `author` as a URL:
+* This is where GrapWrap comes in: by adding two lines of code to your project, GraphWrap exposes a GraphQL schema which has the same "shape" as your existing REST API.
+  With this new endpoint, we can now stop overexposing the `author` fields and instead simply expose `author` as a URL:
   ```
     class PostSerializer(serializers.ModelSerializer):
         author = serializers.HyperlinkedRelatedField(
             view_name='author-detail', read_only=True)
   ```
+  This keeps our clients who don't care about the nested author fields happy.
   Any client interested in retrieving the nested author fields can then do so via a query to the new `/graphql`
   endpoint:
   ```